Brush your teeth before sitting down to watch a TV show. You’ll be less likely to eat those high-calorie, no nutritional benefit snacks.

 Kymberly: Make a plan to get from the old to new habit.
 Map out the small steps required to shift from A to B. Consider the distractions you will face.
 Become aware of each action item needed to transition to better health.

 Alexandra: Using the example above, commit to writing down your mood whenever you eat.
 Not just your mood on foods you feel aren’t helping your long-term goal, but also the ones that are.
 Probably the biggest challenge will be committing to writing everything down!
 Write that down!
 Jacktastic!
-(If you get this reference before clicking the link, you are part of the Melissa McCarthy groupies club, and should definitely be committed!)
+(If you get this reference you are part of the Melissa McCarthy groupies club, and should definitely be committed!)

 Kymberly: Decide where and when you will start the new habit.
 What is your schedule?
 Accept that you will face doubts and anxious moments.
 Then show up despite your fears.